VOLUNTEER!

 Please send an email to: lpiavolunteer@gmail.com about how you would like to help.

-VIV Richard Godmintz volunteered to assist members of the Executive Committee with a comprehensive review of LPIA’s bylaws and beach rules.
+Member, Richard Godmintz volunteered to assist members of the Executive Committee with a comprehensive review of LPIA’s bylaws and beach rules.
 Clear organizing documents help increase predictability and provide a framework to keep order in the association.
-This process is underway and will next be taken up at the community meeting on April 16, 2025.
+The bylaws were updated at the community meeting on April 16, 2025.
 Great work, Rich!

 We’re going to do our best to change with the times and that means putting systems in place that the next generation of members will embrace.
-We’d love more young people to join Adam and Trina LaPlante to give us old fogeys a hand from time to time.
+We’d love more young people to lend us a hand from time to time.
 Committee volunteers are already up and running on the Google Workspace - learning to chat, sharing research and keeping track of tasks together remotely.
 There’s plenty to do that we can’t always keep up.
-Adam and Trina working with LPIA’s treasurer, Rick Amicucci, made the March virtual hybrid meeting happen and they will be behind the curtain as we launch the April meeting.
+This team has rolled out fully virtual meetings and hybrid meetings this winter, much to members’ satisfaction.

 The website has been refreshed and expanded; now, we need to encourage more members to “make it a favorite”.
-We know the content on the Facebook page fell off a bit, and learned that, ironically, there are more nonmembers on Facebook than members.
+We know the content on the Facebook page could use a boost plus more followers.
 Together, we can fix that.

 If you are versed in social media, dynamic webpage design/maintenance, or other online applications to help us execute our vision and modernize operations, please reach out.
 If you have talent in graphic arts, photography, videography, or writing, please send an email to: lpia@laurelparkwarren.com and join the team.